 Source of Funding Policy for Funding Operating Expenditure Policy for Funding Capital Expenditure that the ratepayers who benefit from the use of funds match the group of ratepayers who paid for the asset.
 Development Contributions Development contributions are sums payable, or assets transferred, to Council by developers or new service users.
-They pay for the costs imposed on infrastructure and Council facilities by growth in the number of properties / users.
+They are contributions to pay for Council infrastructure that results from growth.
 Operating costs are not funded from Development Contributions.
 Development contributions are a first choice for the funding of capital expenditure costs that result from development growth.
 The expenditure must be consistent with the purpose for which the development contributions were levied.
-Contributions will be calculated in accordance with the Council's Development Contributions Policy.
+Contributions will be calculated in accordance with the Council's Development and Financial Contributions Policy.
 Financial Contributions under the Resource Management Act Financial contributions are sums payable, or assets transferred to Council, by developers or new service users to enable mitigation, avoidance or remedying of adverse effects arising from subdivision or development.
-Operating costs are not funded from Financial Contributions Financial contributions may be used to fund that proportion of new asset expenditure that is made necessary by the effects of subdivision and development.
+Operating costs are not funded from financial contributions Financial contributions may be used to fund that proportion of new asset expenditure that is made necessary by the effects of subdivision and development.
 The contribution may be required as a condition of consent, in accordance with any relevant rule in the District Plan.
 Grants and Subsidies These are payments from external agencies and are usually for an agreed, specified purpose.
 The main source of these is NZ Transport Agency subsidies for road maintenance, renewals and improvements.
 Grants and subsidies will be used for operating expenses only when this is consistent with the purpose for which they were given.
 Grants and subsidies will be used for capital expenditure only when this is consistent with the purpose for which they were given.

-Funding targets
+7. Funding targets